Rapid City Man Sentenced for Illegal Possession of Firearm

 U.S. Attorney's Office, District of South Dakota

-United States Attorney Dennis R. Holmes announced that a Rapid City, South Dakota, man convicted of Possession of a Firearm by a Prohibited Person was sentenced on February 18, 2022, by Judge Jeffrey L. Viken, U.S. District Court.
+United States Attorney Ron Parsons announced that a Rapid City, South Dakota, man convicted of Possession of a Firearm by a Prohibited Person was sentenced by Chief Judge Jeffrey L. Viken, U.S. District Court.

-Waylon Loefer, age 42, was sentenced to three and ½ years in federal prison, followed by three years of supervised release, and ordered to pay a $100 special assessment to the Federal Crime Victims Fund.
+William James Jackson, age 27, was sentenced on November 9, 2018, to 27 months in federal prison, followed by 3 years of supervised release, and ordered to pay a $100 special assessment to the Federal Crime Victims Fund.

-The investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms, and Explosives and the Rapid City Police Department.
-Assistant U.S. Attorney Benjamin Patterson prosecuted the case.
+This case was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Rapid City Police Department.
+Assistant U.S. Attorney Benjamin Patterson prosecuted and tried the case.

-Loefer was immediately remanded to the custody of the U.S. Marshals Service.
+Jackson was remanded to the custody of the U.S. Marshals Service.

 Project Safe Neighborhoods